Legacy107/Everhunt/docs/guidelines.rst

 Guidelines
 ==========

-This is the general guideline for contributing to :doc:`Everhunt <readme>` project.
+This is the general guideline for contributing to the :doc:`Everhunt <readme>` project.

 .. contents:: Table of Contents